 - Improves customer attention and comprehension by up to 20%.

-- Enhanced customer trust and satisfaction in your brand and website.
+- Enhanced customer trust and satisfaction with your brand and website.

 If you’re already satisfied with your web design, it’s easy to have a developer write a script to add an extra line break between each paragraph or image on your website.